walknuts/southportapartments/pages/6-safety.md

 TK

-[Check the personal and fire safety of needing a fob to exit the platform through the powered door.]
+{Check the personal and fire safety of needing a fob to exit the platform through the powered door.}

 ## CARPARK